DejanTrpcevski/Continuous-Quality/README.md

 # Continuous-Quality
-Playground for experimenting with BDD in a regulated environment df
+Playground for experimenting with BDD in a regulated environment